 |Additional Information (Assessment)

 1. Participation (20%): will be based on weekly wikis activities taking into account the quality of the entries and number of entries produced.
 There will be a base line of 60% for each wiki, unless there is no entry in which case a mark of 0% will be given.

 |No Exam Information

 On completion of this course, the student will be able to:

-Madeleine de Scudéry, 'L'histoire des amants infortunés' and 'L'Histoire de Sapho' in Artamènes ou le Grand Cyrus, eds.
+Madeleine de Scudéry, Extracts from 'L'HIstoire de Cyrus et Mandane (Partie X, livre 3) and 'L'Histoire de Sapho' in Artamènes ou le Grand Cyrus, eds.
 Alexandre Gefen et Claude Bourqui, 2006.